 But Peele doesn’t want the distance to isolate the viewer.

-This storyboard strategy allows us to feel both the horrifying nature of the environment, and Chris’ utter confusion and fear.
+Ultimately, this storyboard strategy allows us to feel both the horrifying nature of the environment, and Chris’ utter confusion and fear.
 Storyboarding out these ideas ahead of time is critical to your project's success, learn more about how to make a storyboard online here.

 Besides being reminded of Chris’ desperate situation, this camera technique now gives us an overwhelming picture of Missy’s power.